Synby/aurora-web/README.md

 Every contribution is welcome!

 ## Help translating
-To translate the website, please use the english file as a template and replace the values in that JSON file with your translation.
+To add your language, please create a new file in the `locales` directory with the language code as the filename.
+For example, `locales/fr.json` for French.
+Then adjust the values in that JSON file with your translation.
+After you're done, add your language to the i18n/config.ts file and make a PR.
+Voila!